-- utilized the school website to publically display and celebrate pupil success and achievements - introduced a classroom Positive Behaviour Policy - developed initiatives to promote extra-curricular involvement - implemented the awarding of 'Certificates of Commendation' for outstanding achievement in various areas of school life - designed and put in practice a revolutionary reward e-mail merit scheme to involve parents/guardians in the success of their child/ward - awarded merit scheme prizes
+- created a new school website which seeks to publically display and celebrate pupil success and achievements; - introduced a classroom Positive Behaviour Policy; - developed initiatives to promote extra-curricular involvement; - implemented the awarding of 'Certificates of Commendation' for outstanding achievement in various areas of school life; - designed and put in practice a revolutionary reward e-mail merit scheme to involve parents/guardians in the success of their child/ward; - awarded merit scheme prizes and developed "The B.R.A.
+Way" in order to promote a positive culture with pupils and staff; - developed an Academy Accolades Award to celebrate a pupil's altruistic behaviour away from the school environment.